djchill1/Los_Angeles_Mod_v2.1_-_DJ/README.md

 ### Changelog
 * Modified: Most units have LED lightbars from LED Lightbar submod.
-* Added: EMS Chief Dodge Charger can park at fire station 2
+* Added: EMS Chief Dodge Charger (car 2) can park at fire station 2.
-* Added command: Battalion Chiefs can be called from both fire station control panels
+* Added command: Battalion Chiefs can be called from both fire station control panels.
-* Added command: Battalion Chief and EMS Chief can call a heavy equipment Squad
+* Added command: Battalion Chief and EMS Chief can call a heavy equipment Squad.
 * Added: unmarked police Taurus in blue.
 * Added: LAPD Impala by Hoppah from LA Additional Units submod.
-* Added: EMS Chief car 3 from LA v3.1.5
+* Added: EMS Chief car 3 from LA v3.1.5.
-* Added: Precise parking script
+* Added: Precise parking script.
 * Added: USARFF can change to Diver.
 Diver can change to USARFF.
 * Added Event: Car crash #16 outside fire station 1.
 * Added Event: Car crash #17 in the port, with car underwater.